BU-SMBL/mymesh/docs/source/theory/rays.rst

 :math:`t_{zmin} \leq \min{(t_{xmax},t_{ymax})}`, then there is a section of the ray that falls between the bounds of the box on all three axes, so the ray must intersect with the box.

+For unidirectional intersections (intersections only in the positive direction of the ray from the point), at least one of the limit-intersection parameters must be positive.

 Ray-Segment Intersection
 ^^^^^^^^^^^^^^^^^^^^^^^^^